 Is there any child who doesn’t like a fort or cubby house to play in?
 This western saloon would surely never go empty!

-This fort was inspired by saloon style playhouses sold online.
-But instead of buying. the owners decided to build their own, and created a simple structural plan.
+This kids’ fort was inspired by saloon-style playhouses sold online.
+But instead of buying. the owners decided to build their own kids’ fort and created a simple structural plan.

-Working on free evenings and weekends, and with help from the kids, this project was finished in three and a half months.
+Working on free evenings and weekends, and with help from the kids, this kids’ fort project was finished in three and a half months.
 You too can build this together with your kids.
-It’s a great project to get them interested in planning and building their own playhouse.
+The kids’ fort is a great project to get them interested in planning and building their own playhouse.

 - 3/4″ x 4’x8′ Plywood (for floor) and 1/2″ (for roof)

 - 2″x4″x8′ Pressure Treated Pine Studs (for framing)

 - 5/8″x5.5″x6′ Pressure Treated Pine Fence Boards (for siding)

 - 2″x2″x8′ Pine (for the inside of the ceiling)

 - 4″x4″ x 8′ Pressure Treated Pine Posts (for porch posts)

 - Rough Red Cedar Fence Boards (for trim around windows and door)